bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

    A                  ☠                              😍
 ```

+Notice how for each byte the last header bit is the first zero of the byte!

 So it can be read as follows:

 - A: `01000001` => `0` means everything in one bit, so after dropping the `0` we get: `1000001 = 65 = A` !